w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 - If you automatically re-equip baits when they break while fishing
 - If you automatically re-equip baits in your idle machine when they break
 - If you automatically re-equip tools when they break while fishing
+- If you want to encounter NPC Game events or not.
+NPC games include Rock-Paper-Scissors if an NPC likes you and fights if the NPC dislikes you.

 If you have the re-equip bait or re-equip tools settings enabled, it will automatically grab a new tool or bait when one breaks so you don't have to go back to the equipment menu.